tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Deleted bucket confirmation message](Images/amazon-s3-delete-confirmation-msg.png)

 Explain to students that they have to delete all the buckets manually.
-Since the AWS Free Tier offers twelve months of Amazon S3 storage, they can keep them if they want; at least, they have to keep the public bucket for the activities on Day 3.
+Since the AWS Free Tier offers twelve months of Amazon S3 storage, they can keep them if they want.
+At the least, they have to keep the public bucket for the activities on Day 3.

 Answer any questions before moving on.